eulersson/PhongoClapRT/README.md

     $Sphere sphere9 [ 0.3 1.4 3.2 ] 0.53 [ 1 0.4 0.2 ] @reflective 60
 $}
 ```

 ### Header

-The header part contains the information about what the name of the project is, the dimensions, camera, depth and
-antialiasing.
-Each property consists of `VARIABLE "VALUE"` or `VARIABLE ["VALUE" "VALUE"]`.
-And they need to be
+The **header** section defines key scene parameters such as the project name,
+image dimensions, camera settings, depth, and antialiasing options.

+Each property follows one of these formats:

+- `VARIABLE "VALUE"`
+- `VARIABLE ["VALUE" "VALUE"]`

+To avoid parsing errors, please use the exact syntax as shown below.
+You can
-declared as follows.
-Please copy and paste this to your text file to avoid problems and simply change the values.
+copy and paste this template into your scene file and modify the values as
+needed.

 ```
 NAME "fileName" DIMENSIONS ["width" "height"]